gbuyukliev/Snake-game/README.md

 # To-do list
 - Make more levels beyond #2.
-- Make apple spawn restrictions so they cannot spawn within walls or the snake's body.
+- Make better apple spawn restrictions so that apples cannot spawn within walls or the snake's body.
 - Make a working save/load method.
 - Improve collision with apples when coming from right or down.